Overcome Digestive issues & Lose or Maintain a Healthy Weight

 Why this is Bad for YOU!!

 Digestive disorders can commence with the first signs of indigestion, gastric reflux, irritable bowel then can lead on to coeliac and chron’s disease which can lead further to stomach and bowel cancer.
-So it is vital that we become what I call mindful of the foods we eat,(I like to call Mindful Nutrition) so the we have the maximum opportunity for Optimal Health.
+So it is vital that you become what I call mindful of the foods you eat,(I like to call Mindful Nutrition) so the you have the maximum opportunity for Optimal Health.

 The Importance of a Healthy Digestive System

-To receive the ultimate nutritional value of the foods you eat, it is vital that our digestion is functioning at it’s optimal.
+To receive the ultimate nutritional value of the foods you eat, it is vital that your digestion is functioning at it’s optimal.

-You may or may not have heard of digestive enzymes, yes you can buy them in a bottle, but an easier and less expensive alternative is to incorporate them into your daily diet.
+You may or may not have heard of digestive enzymes, yes you can buy them in a bottle, but an easier, healthier and less expensive to incorporate these into your daily diet.
+It will improve your energy, help you to lose or maintain a healthy weight and decrease pain by decreasing inflammation.
 Please see below the foods to incorporate to help you with proper digestion of your food intake.
 You will find that this will assist weight loss, bloating, indigestion and reflux.

 Foods with Naturally Occurring Digestive Enzymes- Raw, uncooked foods contain naturally occurring digestive enzymes.
 Enzymes are catalysts that aid in digestion.
 They refer to a group of proteins that break down and digest nutrients.
 Digestive enzymes begin in the mouth when saliva interacts with food.
 Although the enzymes convert food into usable nutrients, the enzymes remain unchanged.
 Some foods with naturally occurring digestive enzymes, such as yogurt, with active, live cultures, break down lactose, which makes yogurt a possibility for those who are lactose intolerant.